Edge Computing

 | Workers | Stateless request processing (auth flows, token validation) |

-| Durable Objects | Stateful storage (sessions, auth codes, challenges) |
+| Durable Objects | Hot strongly consistent state (sessions, auth codes, challenges, PAR, DPoP, device/CIBA, SAML, flow state) |

 | Service Bindings | Inter-worker communication (zero-network-cost RPC) |